-It is not only necessary but vital to the health, safety and general welfare of the Village of Brewster and its inhabitants that the Village regulate the collection of garbage, trash and other refuse.
+It is not only necessary but vital to the health, safety and general welfare of the Village of Brewster and its inhabitants that the Village regulate the collection of waste and bulk.

-The Village of Brewster Board of Trustees deems and considers it to be in the best interest of the Village, its residents and visitors to regulate the pickup and collection of garbage, trash and other refuse.
+The Village of Brewster Board of Trustees deems and considers it to be in the best interest of the Village, its residents and visitors to regulate the pickup and collection of waste and bulk.

 For the purposes of this article, the following words and phrases shall have the meanings ascribed to them in this section:

 - A group of multifamily dwellings containing more than five families living independently of each other as separate and distinct housekeeping units.

 - The residue from the burning of wood, coal, coke or other combustible materials.